 81-year-old Pauline Ashton thought she'd won a £1,000 prize in October 2013 until she tried to cash her ticket in at her local supermarket.
 She said; "The girl told me: "I can't give you this much money, duck, it's too big."
 The great-grandmother of three was stunned to realise she'd actually won the £100,000 top prize.
 Former health worker Pauline has no plans to move out of the council house she has lived in for 56 years but did say; "I might just treat the kiddies that's all, but I haven't decided on what yet."

 The first Health Lottery draw took place in October 2011 with a weekly draw every Saturday evening.
 It wasn’t until a year later that a second weekly draw was introduced, to mark the game’s first anniversary.
+A third weekly £1 draw was introduced on Thursday 13th August, 2015.

 While the main ball pool had remained the same throughout the game's history, in July 2012 adjustments were made to the Health Lottery prize structure.
 The prize for matching three numbers decreased from £50 to £20, and the prize for matching four numbers decreased from £500 to £250.